pocomane/brewed-in-the-apocalypse/bita.md

 without this move was triggered, the scenarist may decide that this is a milestone.

-In such case, you, a protagonist, add into the trait section of your character sheet one or few words that describe a quality, an ability, or a tendency of the character.
+In such case, every protagonist adds in eir character sheet one or few words that describe a quality, an ability, or a tendency of the character.
 If the character had more than 16 traits, one must be deleted first.
 The new trait that must be linked to other two already in the character sheet, unless it is one of the first 4 of the character.
-All the trait ever written on a character sheet must be different each other.
+All the trait written on a character sheet in a certain moment must be different each other.

 The traits will give you a mechanical bonus to any roll when acting according to the traits.
 They should also describe how the character acts in the fiction, however two traits may be quite opposite, resulting in a character acting against one of them while trying to respect the other.
-This is perfectly ok: the character have multiple faces and did not have to act always at same way.
+This is perfectly fine: the character have multiple faces and did not have to act always at same way.
 Note that a trait can generate negative effect in the fiction, but it can never be used to give a malus during a roll.
 Also if it has negative acceptation, it will enter in play only if it is useful for the goals, otherwise it will be simply ignored.
-You can invent completely new traits, just be sure that all the other persons at the table are agree on using them.

 ```
 Scenarist - Ok, Bart you got a success.
 Not only you manage to hit the man that